Take it further

 Bang on TV

-Bang Goes The Theory can be seen on BBC One (except Wales) on Monday 29th April 2013 at 7.30pm, and BBC Two (Wales only) on Tuesday 30th April at 6.30pm.
+Bang Goes The Theory can be seen on BBC One on Monday 5th May 2014 at 7.30pm, and BBC Two (Wales only) on Tuesday 6th May 2014 at 7:00pm.
 Full schedule and iPlayer links are on bbc.co.uk.
 Read more about the current series.